Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: Platform Demonstration: Simulating Context-Dependent Social Dynamics

-We selected studies published in top journals and replicated their survey results under comparable conditions.
-To ensure that the LLM had not already been trained on the studies being replicated, we employed the GPT-4o “2024-12-01-preview” model and limited our replication to papers published after that date.
+We selected a study published in a top journal and replicated its survey results under comparable conditions.
+To ensure that the LLM had not already been trained on the studies being replicated, while acknowledging that this measure cannot strictly guarantee the complete exclusion of broad theoretical trends from prior works, we employed the GPT-4o “2024-12-01-preview” model and limited our replication to the paper published after that date.
+Crucially, beyond validation, this study aims to extend the original data-driven research by establishing a real-time generative field that enables dynamic inquiries, such as agent interviews and virtual field observations.

 Lee and Han \cite{lee2025greenery} analyzed interview data collected in South Korea during the COVID-19 pandemic and demonstrated that regions with higher vegetation cover exhibited lower levels of social fragmentation, indicating stronger community bonds.
 Based on the descriptions in the original study, we used the environment maker module to construct maps of South Korean regions with varying degrees of vegetation cover.
-Because the original paper emphasized South Korea's community isolation policies during the pandemic, we designed isolated community environments and placed 10 agents in each.
+Because the original paper emphasized South Korea's community isolation policies during the pandemic, we designed an isolated community environment and placed 10 agents in it.

-\subsubsection{Measures}
+Specifically, the simulated community comprises ten individual residential units surrounding a shared public green space.
+To support diverse activities, the green space was designed with distinct functional zones, including a recreation area, a rest zone, and a scenic lakeside area equipped with benches.
+We placed ten agents in this environment, each initialized with a distinct persona, including a specific name, age, and occupation (e.g., lawyer, fashion designer, software engineer), to simulate a heterogeneous micro-society.

+\subsection{Measures}

+In the original study, higher levels of vegetation were associated with lower social fragmentation, operationalized through distrust, exploitation, and indifference.
+Using CMASE’s environment builder, we recreated regional conditions with varying vegetation levels and placed 10 agents in each simulated environment.